tsingke/cops/README.md

 COPS is a cache-oblivious SSE-based implementation of the Viterbi algorithm for Hidden Markov Models, using inter-sequence parallelism on the SSE units of x86 processors, and additionally multi-threading.
 Developed for the latest version (3.1b1) of the [HMMER suite](http://hmmer.janelia.org).

-This is mainly a research project, developed as the final application of my master's thesis work (which dealt with SIMD parallelization of Sequence alignment in general).
+This is mainly a research project, developed as the final application of my master's thesis work (which dealt with SIMD parallelization of Sequence alignment in general), as part of the [Helix project](http://sips.inesc-id.pt/~helix)

 COPS was the subject of a research paper submitted by the BMC journal of Bioinformatics, one the most important bioinformatics papers worldwide.
 The paper has been accepted and is currently (Abril 2014) awaiting publication.